ODELL VILLAGE NEWS

 At the end of August the contract for the café came to an end, at this point Sue Jezzard who ran Truly Scrumptious decided that she was in need of a fresh challenge and has moved on to other things.
 We are now in the process of negotiating with new concessionaires to open a café in the New Year.

 During September and October, Bedford Conservation Volunteers did several tasks at Harrold Odell Country Park.
 The tasks in September were to stabilize the South West Bank of Grebe Lake.
-This involved inserting willow stakes at 500mm intervals in the bottom of the lake, approx. 500mm from the bank and then weaving thin "binders" between thwpe7.jpg (17294 bytes)e upright stakes, a process known as ‘spiralling’.
+This involved inserting willow stakes at 500mm intervals in the bottom of the lake, approx. 500mm from the bank and then weaving thin "binders" between the upright stakes, a process known as spiralling.
 The spiralling will stop the waves eroding the bank and the willow will grow to form a living barrier.
 The task in October was to lay a section of the hedge that forms the northern boundary to the Country Park.

 If anyone is interested in joining the Volunteers at the Country Park please come and see me and I will give more details.